15 Street Smarts Skills We All Need

 4. Drink Responsibly

 When you decide to go out and have a drink, make sure that you do it with a number of friends, and have a designated driver.
-At the least, make the decision to stay where you are.
-Too many lives are destroyed because someone chose not to be responsible.
+At the least, make the decision to stay where you are if you feel you’ll put yourself or others at risk.
+Too many lives are destroyed because someone chooses not to be responsible.

 5. More Knowledgeable When Making a Purchase

 Have you ever made an unwise purchase because you didn’t do the research?
-Instead of getting ripped off as a consumer, spend more time getting to know that product and comparing it to other similar products.
+Instead of getting ripped off as a consumer, spend more time doing the necessary research and getting to know that product, and comparing it to other similar products.

 6. Use all 5 Senses

-The majority of us were given 5 senses to experience the world around us, so it’s important that we remember to use all of them.
+The majority of us were given 5 senses to experience the world around us, so we must remember to use all of them.
 Those senses can alert us to danger, along with helping us remember the things that we like and dislike.

 7. Avoid Looking Lost

-Even if you don’t know where you are in a sketchy part of a big city, the worst thing you could do is have the look of being lost written all over your face.
+Even if you don’t know where you are in a sketchy part of a big city, the worst thing you could do is have the look of being lost written all over your face or through your body language.
 Another smart thing to consider is not traveling these areas alone.
 This makes you an easier target.

 8. Be Aware of Your Belongings